samboy/MaraDNS/README.md

 * A POSIX compatible shell
-* A POSIX compatible implementation of `make`, which has the non-POSIX extension of allowing a make target to have a `/` in them.
+* A POSIX compatible implementation of `make`, which has the non-POSIX extension of allowing a make target to have a `/` in it.
 * Other standard POSIX utilities (`awk`, etc.)
 * A current C compiler which can support, via `stdint`, 8-bit, 16-bit, 32-bit, and 64-bit sized integers.